Impossible Inference in Econometrics: Theory and Applications: Introduction

 The rest of this paper is divided as follows.
 Section \ref{sec:theo} sets up a statistical framework for testing and building confidence sets.
-It presents the impossibility of controlling error probabilities for models that are close in the weak distance.
-Section \ref{sec:app} finds both types of inference impossibilities in economic models with discontinuities.
+It presents necessary and sufficient conditions for impossible inference in general non-parametric settings.
+Section \ref{sec:rob} connects the LP metric to robust hypothesis testing.
+Section \ref{sec:app} gives multiple economic applications where both types of impossibility arise.
+Section \ref{sec:simul} presents a Monte Carlo simulation for an empirical application of RDD.
 Section \ref{sec:con} concludes.
+An appendix contains all formal proofs.
+Figure \ref{diagram} (on the next page) summarizes the literature on impossible inference, along with implications of this paper.